-Seventeen technologies are expected to fly aboard Blue Origin’s New Shepard reusable suborbital rocket system on an upcoming flight test.
-The flight will provide approximately two minutes of simulated lunar gravity, allowing researchers to test and de-risk innovations that could address critical shortfalls for the Artemis program, planetary exploration, and commercial space missions.
+Seventeen technologies flew aboard Blue Origin’s New Shepard reusable suborbital rocket system on February 4, 2025.
+The flight was designed to provide approximately two minutes of simulated lunar gravity, allowing researchers to test and de-risk innovations that could address critical shortfalls for the Artemis program, planetary exploration, and commercial space missions.

 Flight Provider